Login Security for Community Websites: Forums, Groups, and Networks

 - Overly strict password rules increase support requests.

-Here are some common mistakes during implementation that you must avoid for a smooth transition to a more secure and controlled environment on your community sites:
+Here are some common mistakes during implementation that you must avoid for a controlled environment on your community sites:

 1. Relying on one security layer